Hepatitis C: Mother-to-child transmission

+Fomites

+A fomite (/ˈfoʊmaɪt/) or fomes (/ˈfoʊmiːz/) is any inanimate object that, when contaminated with or exposed to infectious agents (such as pathogenic bacteria, viruses or fungi), can transfer disease to a new host.

+Personal-care items such as razors, toothbrushes, and manicuring or pedicuring equipment can be contaminated with blood.
+Sharing such items can potentially lead to exposure to HCV.
+Appropriate caution should be taken regarding any medical condition that results in bleeding, such as cuts and sores.

 Diagnosis

-There are a number of diagnostic tests for hepatitis C, including HCV antibody enzyme immunoassay (ELISA), recombinant immunoblot assay, and quantitative HCV RNA polymerase chain reaction (PCR).
-HCV RNA can be detected by PCR typically one to two weeks after infection, while antibodies can take substantially longer to form and thus be detected.
+There are several diagnostic tests for hepatitis C, including HCV antibody enzyme immunoassay (ELISA), recombinant immunoblot assay, and quantitative HCV RNA polymerase chain reaction (PCR).
+HCV RNA can be detected by PCR typically one to two weeks after infection.
+In contrast, antibodies can take substantially longer to form and thus be detected.

-Diagnosing patients is generally a challenge as patients with acute illness generally present with mild, non-specific flu-like symptoms, while the transition from acute to chronic is sub-clinical.
+Diagnosing patients is generally a challenge as patients with acute illness often present with mild, non-specific flu-like symptoms, while the transition from acute to chronic is sub-clinical.
 Chronic hepatitis C is defined as infection with the hepatitis C virus persisting for more than six months based on the presence of its RNA.
 Chronic infections are typically asymptomatic during the first few decades, and thus are most commonly discovered following the investigation of elevated liver enzyme levels or during a routine screening of high-risk individuals.
 Testing is not able to distinguish between acute and chronic infections.
 Diagnosis in infants is difficult as maternal antibodies may persist for up to 18 months.